What is Power Yoga?

 What to wear?

-Since most PPY classes are heated, we recommend you wear active apparel with moisture-wicking properties or non-restrictive and cool materials.
+We recommend you wear active apparel with moisture-wicking properties or non-restrictive and cool materials.
 But remember, we like to go upside down at PPY, so pick your loose clothing with that in mind!

 Come by the studio and check out our boutique!
-We carry the most current active apparel made for hot yoga!
+We carry the most current active apparel made for yoga!

 What if I’m a beginner?